IndiraPV/The-Martian/README.md

 For this challenge developed a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.

 ### Step 1 - Scraping